saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 If your real device testing requires your app under test to have access to other apps and you, therefore, need to install those dependent apps and reference them in your tests, you can do so using the `otherApps` capability.

 :::note
 Dependent apps inherit the configuration of the main app under test for settings such as `proxy`, `locale`, and `device orientation`, regardless of what settings may have been applied to the app at the time of upload, because the settings are specific to the device under test.
+For example, if the dependent app is intended to run in landscape orientation, but the main app is set to portrait, the dependent app will run in portrait for the test, which may have unintended consequences.
 :::

 ### Appium Capability